alexanderbahlk/andruino_interval_watering_with_waterlevel_check_and_rgb_led/README.md

-# Self-watering Plant Device for B2B using Arduino
+# Self-watering Plant Device using Arduino

 The goal of the project was to develop a prototype that waters a minimum of 5 plants automatically using the Arduino platform.
 The challenges were the craftwork (wood, plastic, electronics) and combining this with water.
 To provide water to every plant pot equally I needed to iterate on the hose system.
 Additionally, C++ was new to me and I needed to learn it from scratch.